The Exact Number of Calories You Need to Lose Weight

 You’ll also need to input your activity level.
 We use your activity level to estimate your daily calorie intake.

 Gym Geek will first calculate your Resting Metabolic Rate (RMR).
-It then multiplies this by your Activity Factor to calculate your TDEE.
+It then multiplies this by your Standard Activity Factor to calculate your TDEE.

 TDEE is the number of calories you need to eat to maintain your current weight.